pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 ---
 layout: doc
 title: Make your PWA feel like a native app on Windows
-excerpt: One of the main challenges for web apps on Windows has always been that it is hard for your web app to “feel” like an app to a user.
+excerpt: One of the main challenges for Web Apps on Windows has always been that it is hard for your web app to “feel” like an app to a user.
 description: Learn about new advanced capabilities available in Edge and Windows that can raise the quality of your user experience and make your PWA feel native on Windows!
 date: 2021-08-05
 updatedDate: 2021-08-05